openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/hindbrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Hindbrain' is a regional part of brain.
+   :definition: Is a regional part of brain. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002028)]
-   :description: Part of the brainconstituting the MEDULLA OBLONGATA (myelencephalon) and PONS (metencephalon). (adapted from MSH) * part of the brain developed from the posterior of the three primary brain vesicles of the embryonic neural tube; it comprises the metencephalon (cerebellum and pons) and myelencephalon (medulla oblongata).
-(CSP)
+   :description: The most posterior of the three principal regions of the brain.
+In mammals and birds the hindbrain is divided into a rostral metencephalon and a caudal myelencephalon.
+In zebrafish, with the exception of the cerebellum, the ventral remainder of the metencephalon can be separated only arbitrarily from the more caudal myelencephalic portion of the medulla oblongata (From: Neuroanatomy of the Zebrafish Brain).
+Organ component of neuraxis that has as its parts the pons, cerebellum and medulla oblongata. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002028)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105004
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002028#hindbrain-1
    :name: hindbrain